Cuyamaca Peak 2020 Update

 Cuyamaca Peak Hiking Trail Guide

 San Diego isn’t exactly known for having much of a winter.
 However, during a handful of times throughout the year, San Diego’s tallest peaks can get a moderate amount of snow.
-Occasional winter weather makes for some pretty incredible views from the higher elevations that San Diego County has to offer.
+The mountain locations also receive ample amounts of rainfall.
+The location and elevation of these mountains provides for experiencing San Diego’s full four seasons.

 Sitting at 6,512 feet, Cuyamaca is San Diego’s second tallest behind Hot Springs Mountain near the small town of Warner Springs.
 The peak is located in Cuyamaca Rancho State Park within the Cleveland National Forest and the highest point in the Cuyamaca Mountains.
-This area gets some of the best there is to offer when it comes to having four seasons in San Diego.
+There are a few different ways to hike to the top of Cuyamaca Peak.
+For the purpose of this article, the hiking guide focuses on the route via the Azalea Glen Loop Trail.
+This route is the most common route and also part of the Southern California Six Pack of Peaks.

 There will be some pretty indredible views from the top of the peak.
 The coastline of San Diego can be seen as well as the Coronado Islands off of northern Baja California.
 The desert of Anza-Borrego extending eastward to Arizona and northern Baja can be seen.
 Other ranges such as San Gorgonio, San Jacinto, Mount Baldy, Palomar, and Volcan Mountain can also be seen.
 Across the street is another fun hike, Stonewall Peak.